PGraph module

 Create a directed or undirected graph where non-zero elements

-correspond to edges from vertexi
+A[i,j]correspond to edges from vertexito vertexj.Warning

 For undirected graph

-should be symmetric but this is not checked.
+Ashould be symmetric but this is not checked.
 Only the upper triangular part is used.

 - classmethod Dict(d, reverse=False)[source]